 2: Anthony Newley, Alan Klein

-More about Newley's attitude to singing and some initial thoughts about Alan Klein, writer of the Stratford East musical What a Crazy World, later made into a film.
+More about Newley and initial thoughts about the writer of stage/film musical What a Crazy World who shared a manager with Bowie.

 3: Three Hats for Lisa

-A film musical which, like What a Crazy World, starred Joe Brown.
+Candyfloss-light with a speck of grit: strangely appealing film musical which, like What a Crazy World, stars Joe Brown.

 4: What a Crazy World